Adastros/Do-It/README.md

 Data from the app is stored in and retrieved from the user's browser localStorage.

-This app currently only functions with chromium-based browsers such as Google Chrome or Microsoft Edge.

 ## Project Stack
 <img src="https://skillicons.dev/icons?i=javascript,html,css" />